 For ISO to relate exposure to final image brightness, we have to think about the inherent sensitivity of the digital sensor and this is where it risks becoming rather removed from photographic concerns.

-This tone curve converts the sensor's output to the final image brightness, which means it also defines how the sensor needs to be exposed.
+The camera's tone curve converts the sensor's output to the final image brightness, which means it also defines what Raw value represents middle grey and hence how the sensor needs to be exposed.
 (In fact there is a subtle interplay between the sensor's inherent sensitivity, its dynamic range, the tone curve and the camera's metering.)

 A standard with shades of grey